richo/snowplow-wiki/technical-documentation/Self-hosting-the-tracking-pixel.md

 * You would need to configure your web application to use the correct CloudFront account ID depending on environment
 * Unless you want to analyse your development or test environment, disable logging on the CloudFront distribution for your pixel

+If you prefer, the SnowPlow Analytics team maintains a publically available `/dev/null` tracking pixel on this account ID:

+    d3rkrsqld9gmqf

 ## All done?

 Now [[setup the hosting of snowplow.js|Self-hosting-snowplow-js]]